 7. The Annual Fee Does Not Count Towards the Minimum Spend

-The three personal cards require you to spend $1,000 to earn 40,000 points and then an additional $11,000 to earn 20,000 more points, while the business card requires you to spend $3,000 to earn 60,000 points.
-When calculating your minimum spend, keep in mind that the annual fee charged to your card DOES NOT count towards the pass!
-If you just look at your total charges for the statement, your annual fee will be included, so take that charge into consideration (for the billing cycle where the annual fee is charged).
+When you are trying to hit your minimum spend for your particular credit card offer, keep in mind that the annual fee charged to your card does NOT count towards the pass.
+If you just look at your total charges for the statement, your annual fee will be included, so take that charge into consideration.

 The Southwest Companion Pass is awesome and it allows a companion to fly with you an unlimited number of times during the life of the pass.
 The pass is valid for the remainder of the year it is earned, plus the entire following calendar year.
-So if you earn the pass in December 2018, it will be valid through December 31, 2019.
-However, if you earn the pass in January 2019, it will be valid until December 31, 2020 — giving you almost two years of the pass!
+That means if you earn the pass in December 2019, it will be valid through December 31, 2020.
+However, if you earn the pass in January 2020, it will be valid until December 31, 2021 — giving you almost two years of the pass!
 You can change your companion up to three times per year, which is great!
 This allows flexibility to have a friend, family member, whoever you want to fly with you throughout the year for almost free!
 You just pay the taxes/fees.